 Looking to learn?
 NASA TV provides a live stream from the National Aeronautics and Space Administration.
 XiveTV streams "long-form, factual entertainment" including a documentary I sampled called "Wildest India: Thar Desert Sacred Sands."
 The Science TV and Docu TV channels also package similar content, such as "Let's Get Inventin" and "Anthony Bourdain: No Reservations."

-Chassy, a car-driven channel co-founded by radio and podcasting impressario Adam Carolla, will start revving its engines on Pluto TV starting August 21.
-Pluto TV has a one-hear exclusivity agreement with Chassy.
+Chassy, a car-driven channel co-founded by radio and podcasting impressario Adam Carolla, began revving its engines on Pluto TV on August 21, the start of a one-year exclusivity agreement with Chassy.

 What about sports?

 You won't be able to follow your favorite teams on Pluto.
 You can track day to day scores on Fox Sports, but you won't get ESPN.
 Poker fans may appreciate the World Poker Tour channel; Glory Kickboxing is here to satisfy the needs of bloodsport fans; and Pluto TV Sports is a series of documentaries on athletes.
-Other channels include Stadium, Sports News, Fight, and Impact!
-Wrestling.
+Other channels include Big Sky Conference, Stadium, Sports News, Fight, and both Lucha Libre AAA and Impact!
+Wrestling are here for pro wrestling fans such as myself.

 Is Pluto's content live?